driusan/GoWebapp/README.md

 	return "Page not found", URLHandler.NotFoundError{}

 }

-func main() {
-	handle := SimpleGetPage{}

-	URLHandler.RegisterHandler(handle, "/")
-	http.ListenAndServe(":8080", nil)
-}
 ```

+A more complicated example is in the [ListApp](examples/ListApp/main) example
-Finally, the ListApp example in the examples folder shows a more complicated
+in the examples folder, which implements a simple application that implements
-application that implements both Get and Post to store/retrieve a list from
+both Get and Post to store/retrieve a list from an SQLite database.

-an SQLite database and demonstrates the RegisterExtraParameter function
->>>>>>> Added README
+It demonstrates the usage of the params parameter to both pass arbitrary data
+to the Get/Post methods (both an SQL driver pointer, and a sample list title).